bbc/gel/src/components/carousels.md

 ### Obscured items

 Items that are less than 50% in view are made to look faint with a reduced opacity.
-This indicates that the item must be brought further into view before it is interactive (see [**Expected behavior**](#expected-behavior)).
+This indicates that the item must be brought further into view before it is interactive (see [**Expected behaviour**](#expected-behavior)).
 The opacity style is applied using a CSS transition, to avoid a distracting 'blinking' effect as the user scrolls back and forth.

 ```css
 .gel-carousel-list > li {